vectorgrp/sil-kit-pkg/README.rst

 ************************

 * Click on the ``Actions`` tab in your Github repo
-* Click on the ``.github/workflows/package-debian.yml`` tab
+* Click on the ``Silkit Packaging Workflow`` tab
 * Click on the ``Run Workflow`` tab

 Setup for the Workflow
 **********************

-See `Setting up the environment`_.
-Additionally set the following variables:
+* SIL Kit Repository URL
+  Set to the sil-kit github repo
+* SIL Kit Source Repo ref
+  Set to the branch/tag/commit id of the sil-kit repo you want to use
+* sil-kit-pkg ref
+  If you want to build a release you can set the this to a release tag
+* Maintainer name (only used on Debian/Ubuntu)
+  Name of the maintainer creating the package
+* Maintainer email (only used on Debian/Ubuntu)
+  Email of the maintainer creating the package

 * DEBIAN_ARCH
     amd64

 Click the ``Run Workflow`` Button.
-The `.deb` packages will be in the artifacts of this Workflow run.
+Packages for Ubuntu 20.04 and Alma Linux 9 will be in the artifacts of this Workflow run.